-To configure authentication:
+To configure authentication for Cassandra databases:

 - 1. Set the AuthMech property to 1. - 2.
-Set the UID property to an appropriate user name for accessing the Cassandra server. - 3.
-Set the PWD property to password corresponding to the user name you provided above.
+Set the UID property to the user name associated with the Cassandra server. - 3.
+Set the ${\tt PWD}$ property to password corresponding to the user name you provided above.